Start a Club

 Step 3: Complete and Submit the Petition and Bylaws

-- Complete the Petition for University Recognition in Cal Poly Now.
+- Complete the Petition for University Recognition, available on the Forms tab in Cal Poly Now.
 Please note that the Petition will only be available during the petition dates listed below.

-- Complete the bylaws using the Cal Poly Club Bylaws Template.
-The Bylaws will be submitted as part of the Petition process.
+- Create your organization's bylaws via the Bylaw Builder, also available on the Forms tab in Cal Poly Now.
+The bylaws must be submitted as part of the Petition process.

 Cal Poly will accept petitions and bylaw submissions during the following dates: